The ancestry of the name Donington dates from the ancient Anglo-Saxon

 Donington Spelling Variations

 in names were a common occurrence before English spelling was standardized a few hundred

 years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Donington have been found, including Donnington, Donington, Donnyngton, Donyngton and many more.

 Early Notables of the Donington family (pre 1700)

 Notables of this surname at this time include: Thomas Donington, B. Decr. (died 1532), Dean of York and Southwell.
-"Donington was formally instituted to Aughton by Cardinal Wolsey, as legate 'a latere,' and had, it would appear, obtained possession, but on the Feast of the Assumption, when prepared to say mass...
-Another 94 words (7 lines of text) are included under the topic Early Donington Notables in all our PDF Extended History products and printed products wherever possible.
+"Donington was formally instituted to Aughton by Cardinal Wolsey, as legate 'a latere,' and had, it would appear, obtained possession, but on the Feast of the Assumption, when prepared to say mass and preach the word of God, was ousted by Brian Moorcroft.
+The latter was chaplain of Edward Molyneux, rector of Sefton, described...
+Another 72 words (5 lines of text) are included under the topic Early Donington Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Donington family to the New World and Oceana